-Scott Sanders has extensive experience in trusts and estates – planning and preparation, surrogate accounting, working closely with trust and estate attorneys and fiduciaries, working with high-net-worth individuals in all stages of planning and taxes, providing family office services, in addition to all aspects of federal, state, and local taxation for corporations, individuals and estates, specializing in the restaurant and retail industry, as well as tax planning, estate planning, estate and trust compliance and surrogate accountings for the Court.
+Scott Sanders has extensive experience in trusts and estates – planning and preparation, surrogate accounting, working closely with trust and estate attorneys and fiduciaries, working with high-net-worth individuals in all stages of planning and taxes, providing family office services, in addition to all aspects of federal, state, and local income taxation for corporations, individuals, trusts and estates, specializing in the restaurant and retail industry, as well as tax planning, trust and estate planning and compliance and surrogate accountings for the Court.
 Scott’s industry experience is closely held businesses, high-net-worth individuals, manufacturing, public relations, real estate, restaurants, and jewelry.
 Scott had retained a presence in St. Thomas, Virgin Islands from 1981 to 2005, handling various tax and accounting matters for clients located on the Island.
-As a practicing financial advisor, he advises high net-worth individuals on areas of strategic planning services as varied as investment analysis, professional money managed accounts, cash flow analysis, insurance, estate and gift tax planning, the formation of family limited partnerships, creation of private foundations and charitable tax planning.
-As an individual involved with the personal business management of high net-worth clients, Scott is involved in services that range from establishing retirement accounts such as 401-K's, defined benefit and defined contribution plans, bill paying and managing the details of multiple residences and vacation properties to evaluating health, property and life insurance needs and negotiating the purchase/lease of automobiles, boats and aircrafts.
-Scott merged his private practice in 1995 to form the firm of Lazar Sanders, LLP and then merged in 2006 to form Lazar Sanders Thaler & Associates, LLP, and in 2010, formed Sanders Thaler & Associates LLP currently employing 20 professionals.
-The firm changed its name in 2012 to Sanders Thaler Viola & Katz, LLP, and currently employs 26 professionals.
+As a practicing financial advisor, he advises high-net-worth individuals on areas of strategic planning services as varied as investment analysis, professional money managed accounts, cash flow analysis, insurance, estate and gift tax planning, the formation of family limited partnerships, creation of private foundations and charitable tax planning.
+As an individual involved with the personal business management of high-net-worth clients, Scott is involved in services that range from establishing retirement accounts such as 401-K's, defined benefit and defined contribution plans, family office services such as bill paying, managing the details of multiple residences and vacation properties, evaluating health, property and life insurance needs and negotiating the purchase/lease of automobiles, boats and aircrafts.
+Scott merged his private practice in 1995 to form the firm of Lazar Sanders, LLP and then merged in 2006 to form Lazar Sanders Thaler & Associates, LLP, and in 2010, formed Sanders Thaler & Associates LLP.
+In 2012 the firm changed its name to Sanders Thaler Viola & Katz, LLP, currently employing 26 professionals.